 This approach relies on the intrinsic ability of blood stem cells, also known as hematopoietic stem cells or HSCs, to self-renew in a patient’s bone marrow and produce new blood cells of all types.
-Our approach also avoids the need for a bone marrow transplant, which uses cells from a donor and can result in serious complications including graft-versus-host disease.
+Our approach also avoids the need for an allogeneic stem cell transplantation, which uses cells from a donor and can result in serious complications including graft-versus-host disease.

 Learn more about our gene therapy approach:

-The patient's own ('autologous') blood stem cells, also called hematopoietic stem cells (HSCs), are harvested either through a peripheral blood procedure known as 'leukapheresis' or by extracting bone marrow.
+The patient’s own (“autologous”) blood stem cells, also called hematopoietic stem cells (HSCs), are harvested through a peripheral blood procedure known as “leukapheresis”.

 Once outside the body, special blood-forming HSCs are selected.
 These are the cells we want to correct as they can develop into many different cell types in the blood.

 We use a particular type of virus, a lentivirus that has been disabled from multiplying, to insert a working copy of the missing or faulty gene into the cells.
 This process happens outside the body, or "ex vivo", in a laboratory.
 The corrected cells are frozen, or "cryopreserved".